 Assessments associated with the course are outlined below:

-Normally a 2.1 Honours degree (63% or above) or equivalent qualification acceptable to the University in a discipline other than Law.
+Normally a 2.1 Honours degree or above or equivalent qualification acceptable to the University in Law, Social Sciences, Humanities or a cognate discipline.

 Admission under the Recognition of Prior Experiential Learning (RPEL) may be considered for this course.
 The University's Recognition of Prior Learning Policy provides guidance on the assessment of experiential learning (RPEL).
 Please visit http://go.qub.ac.uk/RPLpolicy for more information.